apache/rampart/release-docs/README.txt

 lib/security directory as the last line. security.provider.X=org.bouncycastle.jce.provider.BouncyCastleProvider

-Test cases written for SAML 2.0 support requires endorsing the JDK's default JAXP implementation with Xerces(http://xerces.apache.org/mirrors.cgi#binary) and Xalan(http://xml.apache.org/xalan-j/downloads.html#latest-release).
-So before building Rampart from the source distribution, you need to copy resolver-x.x.x.jar, serializer-x.x.x.jar, xercesImpl-x.x.x.jar and xml-apis-x.x.x.jar from the Xerces binary distribution and xalan-x.x.x.jar from the xalan binary distribution to the endorsed directory.
+On older JDKs, the SAML 2.0 support requires endorsing the JDK's default JAXP implementation with Xerces(http://xerces.apache.org/mirrors.cgi#binary) and Xalan(http://xml.apache.org/xalan-j/downloads.html#latest-release).
+To do that, you need to copy resolver-x.x.x.jar, serializer-x.x.x.jar, xercesImpl-x.x.x.jar and xml-apis-x.x.x.jar from the Xerces binary distribution and xalan-x.x.x.jar from the xalan binary distribution to the endorsed directory.
 If you are using Sun JDK, endorsed directory is located at
 $JAVA_HOME/jre/lib/endorsed.

+Note that during the build these JARs are added automatically to the boot classpath of the JVM running the unit tests.
+Therefore this is only necessary at runtime, not when building Rampart.

 When Rampart is deployed in a particular application server, please refer to the endorsing mechanism recommended for that server and endorse the JAXP implementation using the set of jars mentioned above.